-Don't give up on Myanmar - Index on Censorship
+Turkey’s elections: “No rule of law anymore”

 "They want to at least have a free choice in their matters, they don’t want to be controlled by this very violent military, they want to have leaders who they have chosen for themselves," he says.

-Slow is talking to Index in light of his newly released book Return of the Junta: Why Myanmar’s military must go back to the barracks, an excerpt of which is featured below.
+Slow is talking to Index in light of his newly released book Return of the Junta: Why Myanmar's military must go back to the barracks

+, an excerpt of which is featured below.
 For Slow, getting across this message is one of his hopes for the book.
-As he says, he wants everyone “to not give up on Myanmar, to understand that there is a vibrant future there.”
+As he says, he wants everyone “to not give up on Myanmar, to understand that there is a vibrant future there."

 Return of the Junta blends first-hand accounts with wider research into the background of the military.
 The result is an accessible, informed read on the 2021 coup d'état, and ultimately on this very complex country.
 While there are lighter moments in the book, it is not a sugar-coated retelling.
 Struggle for basic rights – nay survival – is a constant and unifying thread.